kekscom/osmbuildings/README.md

 ## Deprecation notice!

-With version 0.1.9a ahead, there are a few changes regarding files and API.<br>
+By version 0.1.9a, there are a few important changes regarding files and API.<br>
 It's about aligning, functionality stays the same.

 1. Files are now named `OSMBuildings-<ENGINE>.js`- where engine is `Leaflet` or `OpenLayers` at the moment.